Literacy in the United States: Definitions

-In a 2003 study of adults, the National Center for Education Statistics (part of the Education Department) measured functional literacy.
+In a 2003 study of adults, the NCES measured functional literacy.
 The center measured three types of functional literacy: prose literacy, document literacy, and quantitative literacy.
 Prose literacy consists of the "knowledge and skills needed to perform prose tasks", and includes the ability to read news articles and brochures.
 Document literacy consists of the "knowledge and skills needed to perform document tasks", which include job applications, payroll forms and maps.
 Similarly, quantitative literacy is the "knowledge and skills required to perform quantitative tasks"; those tasks include balancing a checkbook and filling out an order form.

 The governments of other countries may label individuals who can read a few thousand simple words which they learned by sight in the first four grades in school as literate.
 UNESCO has collected the definitions used by nations in their tables of literacy in its General Metadata on National Literacy Data table; variations depend on whether childhood literacy (age six) or adult literacy was measured.
 The list distinguishes between a respondent's self-reported literacy and demonstrated ability to read.